anthony-zhou/scannable-contact-card/README.md

 # Scannable Contact Card

 No more awkwardly waiting as someone struggles to type your phone number into their contact book.
-Or, even worse, sharing a business card.
+No more sharing business cards either.

-With Scannable Contact Card, all you need to do is type in some contact fields and generate a QR code.
-Then, someone else can simply scan your QR code to add your contact to their address book.
+Here's how it works: first, generate a QR code for your contact info.
+Then, anyone can scan your QR code to add your contact to their address book.

+Unlike other QR-scanning platforms like Snapchat or Wechat, Scannable Contact Card allows you to use your native address book to store contacts, so that your network isn't tied to any specific platform.
+So you get to own your own digital network and won't be left adrift if <insert big company here> suddenly implodes and loses everything.